How to Discern Angels of Divine Protection: God’s Protection Part 1

 “I Will Not Fear, Though Tens Of Thousands Assail Me On Every Side”

 I posted on Facebook and asked people to pray that the Lord would deliver us from wicked and evil men.
-As I prayed and turned to the Lord, I felt a confidence and boldness spring up in my heart.
+As I prayed and turned to the Lord, I felt confidence and boldness spring up in my heart.
 I chose to sing the Lord’s praise before the gods, refusing to let fear or intimidation capture my attention instead of the Lord’s presence.
 I found great comfort in reading the Psalms of David, and I was reminded that David was surrounded by real, physical armies when he wrote these words:

 Psalm 3:5-6 I lie down and sleep; I wake again, because the Lord sustains me.
 I will not fear though tens of thousands assail me on every side.